brandonchen/honeywell_test/README.md

+CSS can be auto-generated from SASS by: sass --watch assets/css/sass:assets/css

+Instructions:
 Construct a control that will behave as follows:
 1. A black circle with 20px radius
 2. When the circle is clicked, a popup will appear with dimension of 300px by 400px